-- A. Sound production devices: operating, playing or permitting the operation or playing of any sound production device, in such a manner as to create a noise disturbance at or within the property line of any affected person.
-No commercial facility shall operate, play, or permit the operation or playing of any sound production device outdoors, without first obtaining a permit pursuant to § 149-10.
-Commercial facilities operating playing or permitting the operation or playing of any sound production device indoors, shall keep their doors and windows closed after 9:00 PM, except as necessary for entrance or egress. - (1) Prima facie evidence of a violation of this section and the creation of a noise disturbance shall include but not be limited to the operation of such a device during nighttime hours in such a manner that it is plainly audible inside the dwelling of an affected person, with all windows and doors closed. - (2) The limits in Table I shall also apply at all times. - B. Loudspeakers and public-address systems mounted outdoors or indoors within 10 feet of an open door or window: using or operating any loudspeaker, public-address system or similar device is prohibited during nighttime hours.
-No commercial facility shall operate, play, or permit the operation or playing of any sound production device outdoors, without first obtaining a permit pursuant to § 149-10.
-Commercial facilities operating playing or permitting the operation or playing of any sound production device indoors, shall keep their doors and windows closed at all times, except as necessary for entrance or egress. - C. Animals: it shall be unlawful for any property owner or tenant to allow any domesticated or caged animal to create a sound across a real property line which creates a noise disturbance or interferes with the peace, comfort, and repose of any resident, or to refuse or intentionally fail to cease the noise disturbance when ordered to do so by a Noise Control Administrator.
+- A. Sound production devices, commercial or residential: operating, playing or permitting the operation or playing of any sound production device, in such a manner as to create a noise disturbance at or within the property line of any affected person. - (1) Prima facie evidence of a violation of this section and the creation of a noise disturbance

+- (2) The limits in Table I shall also apply at all times. - B. Loudspeakers and public-address systems mounted outdoors: using or operating any loudspeaker, public-address system or similar device at any commercial or industrial facility is prohibited during nighttime hours, unless it is for the purposes of safety.. - C. Animals: it shall be unlawful for any property owner or tenant to allow any domesticated or caged animal to create a sound across a real property line which creates a noise disturbance or interferes with the peace, comfort, and repose of any resident, or to refuse or intentionally fail to cease the noise disturbance when ordered to do so by a Noise Control Administrator.
 Prima facie evidence of a violation of this section shall include but not be limited to: - (1) Vocalizing (howling, yelping, barking, squawking etc.) for five (5) minutes without interruption, defined as an average of four or more vocalizations per minute in that period; or, - (2) Vocalizing for ten (10) minutes intermittently, defined as an average of two vocalizations or more per minute in that period. - (3) It is an affirmative defense under this subsection that the dog or other animal was intentionally provoked to bark or make any other noise.